Kractero/cards-resources/src/lib/posts/prereqs.md

 ### <a name="browsers"></a>  Browsers
 Depending on your usecase, you may not need to worry about this section.
 However, most card farmers should probably keep reading.

 Userscripts can work on any browser, as most userscript extensions work on all major browsers.
 However, most card tools rely on the use of containers, which is only supported by Firefox and its derivatives.
-Sorry to chromiumites.
-[Installing Firefox is quite simple](https://www.mozilla.org/en-US/firefox/new/).
+Sorry to chromiumites. <a href="https://www.mozilla.org/en-US/firefox/new/" rel="noopener noreferrer" target="_blank">Installing Firefox is quite simple.</a>

 <div class="flex gap-4 justify-center">
     <a href="https://www.mozilla.org/en-US/firefox/new/" rel="noopener noreferrer" target="_blank">